 William Gentle was born in Cambridgeshire, England in 1824 and married Ann Bolton in 1846.
 Together they had two children, Rebecca and Samuel born in 1847 and 1850.
 William arrived in Fremantle aboard a ship named the “Clyde” in 1863.
 He was later joined by his family and son in-law, John Endersby, in 1864.
-The family first leased some land in the Quellington area and later purchased the land from the crown.
+The family first leased some land in the Quellington area and later purchased that land and gradually expanded the farm.

 William and Samuel worked together on the farm and developed an interest in the sandalwood industry.
 Samuel’s grandson, Robin shares this interest of his forefathers and still plants and harvests sandalwood seeds today.
 Samuel married Susannah Bailey in 1874 and had ten children.
 Their first house was built using the “wattle and daub” method.
 This was done by making dried mud slabs and then white washing them.
 The roof was thatched with grass-tree rushes and the floor was beaten mud.